silasfrancis/credpal-devops-assessment/README.md

 ## Infrastructure

-Provisioned with **Terraform**, split across two environments.
-State is stored remotely in S3.
+Infrastructure is provisioned with **Terraform**, split across two environments, with the Terraform state stored remotely in S3.

 See [docs/architecture.md](docs/architecture.md) for a full breakdown.